dmytrokoren/PfSense-CPU-Temp-Alert/README.md

   Services > corn > add

   Then type as follows<br>
-  (I'm setting 5 min cron job, as I have set iterations: 10, timeInSeconds: 30)<br>
+  (I'm setting cron job for every 5 mins, as I have set iterations: 5, timeInSeconds: 60)<br>
-  This will ping the healthchecks.io once every 5 min, but the CPU temp check will occur every 30 seconds.
+  This will ping the healthchecks.io once every 5 mins, but the CPU temp check will occur every 1 minute.

-      - Minute - 5
+      - Minute - */5
       - Hour - *
       - Day of the month - *
       - Month of the year - *